-MTPB aligns the interest of Executive Directors with the organisation's objectives, reinforcing their compromise and strengthening their view over the importance of their performance for Sonae, and expressed in Sonae share market capitalisation.
+MTPB aligns the interest of Executive Directors with the organisation's objectives, reinforcing their commitment and strengthening their understanding of the importance of their performance for Sonae, as expressed in Sonae share market capitalisation.

 3. Eligibility

 Sonae and Sonae companies' Executive Directors are eligible for attribution of MTPB.
 Employees may also be eligible for attribution of the MTPB pursuant to the remuneration policy approved by the Board of Directors specifically for employees.